Arctotherium: South America

-The oldest dated confirmed remains of Arctotherium in South America are those of the gigantic A. angustidens from Buenos Aires, Argentina.
-What the evolutionary history of Arctotherium was beforehand, particularly regarding its sudden significant size, is unclear, though ursids are believed to have been part of the second phase of the Great Biotic Interchange, which is believed to have begun 1.8Ma.
-A. angustidens remains have been dated to between 1Ma to 0.7 Ma of the Pleistocene, which corresponds with the Ensenadan period (although the younger dates are uncertain).
+The first possible records of Arctotherium sp. and A. c.f. wingei are from the El Breal de Orocual tar pits in Venezuela, dated to the Late Pliocene and Early Pleistocene (ca. 3Ma), discrediting the hypothesis that ursids were only part of the second phase of the Great American Interchange ca. 1.8Ma.
+Tropical South America is believed to have been central to the diversification of Arctotherium, as almost all species have been recovered from at least one locality in the tropics.
+Beyond these early remains, the only confirmed Arctotherium species in South America from the Early Pleistocene is the gigantic A. angustidens from Buenos Aires, Argentina (1Ma).
+What the evolutionary history of Arctotherium was beforehand, particularly regarding its sudden significant size, is unclear.
+While early Arctotherium sp. from El Salvador and Venezuela have been recorded as sharing affinities with A. angustidens, A. angustidens remains have been only been dated to between 1Ma to 0.4 Ma of the Pleistocene, which corresponds with the Ensenadan faunal stage.

-A. angustidens went extinct at the start of the Lujanian (~700,000 years ago), replaced by medium-sized Arctotherium species.
+A. angustidens went extinct at the start of the Lujanian faunal stage in the late Middle Pleistocene (~400,000 years ago), and was replaced by medium-sized Arctotherium species.
 The first recorded successor species was A. vetustum (Middle Pleistocene), then shortly thereafter by the more robustly built A. bonariense (Middle / Late Pleistocene), along with A. tarijense (Middle Pleistocene to the Early Holocene).
 While the smallest but most widespread species, A. wingei, is only confirmed from the Late Pleistocene and Early Holocene, the species' more tropical disposition is thought to greatly limit fossilisation.
-That, along with A. wingeis more ancestral position in Arctotherium, suggests an origin in the Middle Pleistocene.
+That, along with A. wingeis more ancestral position in Arctotherium, and tentatively assigned remains from the Plio-Pleistocene boundary of Venezuela, suggests an origin from at least the Middle Pleistocene.